InnPatron/Popstcl/README.md

 ## What is It?

-POPSTCL (stylized as Popstcl because it feels too shouty) stands for *Programmer's Oddly Planned Simple Tool Command Language*.
-It is a [Tcl](https://www.tcl.tk/) variant and a **hobby language** meant to practice [Rust](https://www.rust-lang.org/en-US/) as well as write my first usable interpreter.
+POPSTCL (stylized as Popstcl because to be less shouty) stands for *Programmer's Oddly Planned Simple Tool Command Language*.
+It is a [Tcl](https://www.tcl.tk/) variant and a **hobby language** meant to practice [Rust](https://www.rust-lang.org/en-US/) and to use embedded in other applications.

 I did **not**:
 * Implement all the standard Tcl commands